A family of graphs that cannot occur as character degree graphs of solvable groups: Infinite Family

-\bcpf Assume not, that is, $\Delta(H)\neq\Delta(G)$.
+\begin{claim} Suppose $H$ is a group where $\rho(H)=\rho(G)$, $\Delta(H)$ is a subgraph of $\Delta(G)$, and $|H|<|G\mid.$ Then $\Delta(H)=\Delta(G)$. \end{claim} \begin{proof} Assume not, that is, $\Delta(H)\neq\Delta(G)$.
 Applying P\'{a}lfy's condition to $p_1$, $p_2$, and $r$ in $\Delta(H)$, we see that $p_1$ and $p_2$ must be adjacent in $\Delta(H)$.
 If $\Delta(H)$ is disconnected, P\'{a}lfy's condition forces each component to be a complete graph, and since our graph does not have two complete components, we may assume that $\Delta(H)$ is connected.
 If $p_1$ is not adjacent to $q_1$ in $\Delta(H)$, we have a graph that is diameter three; by Corollary 5.5 of \cite{sass}, this is not possible.
 Similarly, if $p_2$ is not adjacent to $q_2$, we arrive at a graph with diameter three, which is not possible for the same reason as before.
 If $q_1$ is not adjacent to $r$, then P\'{a}lfy's condition is violated for $p_2$, $q_1$, and $r$.
 If $q_2$ is not adjacent to $r$, then we again violate P\'{a}lfy's condition with $p_1$, $q_2$, and $r$.
 Lastly, if we lose an edge between $r$ and $s$, we also violate P\'{a}lfy's conditon with $r$, $s$, and $p_1$.
-Since $\Delta(H)$ cannot lose any edge, we must have that $\Delta(H)=\Delta(G)$. \ecpf\\
+Since $\Delta(H)$ cannot lose any edge, we must have that $\Delta(H)=\Delta(G)$. \end{proof}

-Now we address the case when $q_1$ and $q_2$ are adjacent in $\Gamma$.\\
+Now we address the case when $q_1$ and $q_2$ are adjacent in $\Gamma$.